A headshot photo of Dr. Uchechukwu Umezurike. He wears glasses and a gray shirt, against a white background.

 Projects

-Desiring Home: Blackness, Belonging, and Diaspora in Canada
+Desiring Home: Migration and Belonging in African Literature in Canada

 Masculinity in Nigerian Novels: Receptivity and Gender